ergoplatform/ergodocs/docs/roadmap.md

 ### Scaling

-Scaling is a critical aspect of Ergo's development, ensuring that the platform can handle increasing transaction volumes and user activity.
-The Ergo team is actively exploring Layer 2 and sidechain offloading proposals, as well as introducing innovative concepts like "Know Your Assumptions" (KYA) for offloading security, to create a scalable and efficient blockchain network.

 - [x] Plasma Library on top of AVL Trees, drastically improving light client verification efficiency compared to traditional merkle tree data structures
 - [ ] Layer 2 or sidechain offloading proposals, engineered with long-term scaling in mind and using advanced, well-researched tools
 - [ ] "Know Your Assumptions" (KYA) introduction for offloading security